 Let me just take a moment to say that I am irrationally fond of my garden.
 By South African standards it’s a tiny little rectangle of grass wedged between other rectangles of grass, but at the bottom there is an ornamental cherry tree which provides blossoms in spring, shade in summer and colour in autumn.
 There are pots of fragrant alyssum, my variegated lavender and my patio rose, not to mention my spectacular dahlia (I believe the variety is called Art Deco).
 And on still summer evenings I can think of very few more pleasant places in London.

 So it came to pass that on Friday after work my friends Antony and Olwen joined Nick and I for a braai in my beloved garden.
 The warm, still weather encouraged us to carry the table outside and dine under the stars, and the picture was taken just as the light faded.
 Little sparkly candles, my beloved gold beaded placemats, good friends, good food, good wine – what more could you want?
-Nick outdid himself on the braai front and reprised a dish he first made last summer – pork fillet stuffed with pear and sage (soon to be the subject of its own post!), served alongside caprese salad and a sinfully creamy, cheesy potato bake.
+Nick outdid himself on the braai front and reprised a dish he first made last summer – pork fillet stuffed with pear and sage, served alongside caprese salad and a sinfully creamy, cheesy potato bake.
 But the star of the show (particularly if you ask Antony!!) was the dessert.
 Seeing as there is an abundance of gorgeous summer fruit available right now, I wanted to do something fairly light and fruity, so what better option than a cherry clafoutis?